trufflesuite/trufflesuite.com/src/docs/ganache/reference/cli-options.md

 Encoded [JSON Web Token (JWT)](https://jwt.io) used for authenticating to servers.

-The shorthand is `{ headers: { "Authorization": "Bearer {YOUR-ENCODED-JWT}" } }`
+The shorthand is `{ headers: { "Authorization": "Bearer {YOUR-ENCODED-JWT}" } }`.

-If the `--fork.headers` option specifies an authorization header, it will be inserted after the JWT Bearer token.
+If the `--fork.headers` option specifies an authorization header, the header is inserted after the JWT Bearer token.

 **`--fork.userAgent`**